What Are Control Measures?

 To check that risk is ALARP, perform a risk assessment with the proposed control measure in place.
 This will identify any residual risk.
 Does the control measure lower the risk to a level you’re willing to accept?

 If the residual risk is unacceptable, examine your control measures.
 Is there a more effective control measure you could use?
-Can you could put another control measure in place?
+Can you put another control measure in place?
 Sometimes you need more than one control measure to reduce the risk to ALARP.

 How to Measure Success

 Once you have chosen control measures, it's important to measure their success.
-To achieve this, your team will establish safety performance indicators, or SPIs.
+To achieve this, your team will establish safety performance indicators or SPIs.
 Some purists call SPIs "key performance indicators" or "KPIs."
 SPIs quantify the efficacy of your control measures.

 When choosing SPIs, always make them specific and measurable.
 Reducing employee exposure to jet fuel may be the goal of your control measure, but it isn’t measurable.
 A good SPI might be to: reduce incidents of exposure by 50% over the next six months.